-And thirdly Mates helped develop the internal tooling to accelerate design system adoption.
-This radically reduced developer hours, and was a huge cost saving.
-All the many and various teams across Telus had to do was ‘drag and drop’ templates from the tool box.
-These templates would be impossible to change ensuring uniformity across the company’s digital presence.
+And thirdly, Mates helped develop the internal tooling to accelerate design system adoption.
+This radically reduced developer hours and represented a huge cost saving.
+All that the many and various teams across Telus had to do was ‘drag-and-drop’ templates from the tool box.
+These templates would be impossible to edit, ensuring uniformity across the company’s digital presence.

-In practice our approach focused on team consultations, road shows, and training sessions to engage with the various teams and gather insights into their needs and challenges.
+In practice, our approach focussed on team consultations, road shows and training sessions to engage with the various teams and gather insights into their needs and challenges.
 Through this process, we identified gaps in the developing design system and created a network of power users and enthusiasts who were committed to promoting and supporting the adoption of the design system.

-To encourage the spread of knowledge and adoption of the design system, we employed gamification and positive reinforcement techniques to motivate key power users to help update documentation, organise regional governance meetings, and promote the use of the design system.
+To encourage the spread of knowledge and adoption of the design system, we employed gamification and positive reinforcement techniques to motivate key power users to help update documentation, organise regional governance meetings and promote the use of the design system.
 Based on our observation, feedback and experience, we developed the idea of creating a headless site builder CMS that worked with all components in the design system.
-This was the ‘Tool Box’ which provide the drag and drop approach to building the Telus frontend website.
-This approach allowed for greater flexibility and customization in the design process, while still adhering to the templates, guidelines and principles of the overall design system.
+This was the ‘Tool Box’ which provide the drag-and-drop approach to building the Telus frontend website.
+This approach allowed for greater flexibility and customisation in the design process, while still adhering to the templates, guidelines and principles of the overall design system.